alkampfergit/personal-blog/codewrecks/content/post/old/2010/10/testing-capabilities-in-tfs-2010.md

 * ***Figure 1***: * *A simple user story.*

-Now the testing team begin to create test suite for this User Story, and thanks to MTM they can simply press the â€œadd requirementsâ€ button, choose that User Story and create a test suite linked to that user story.
+Now the testing team begin to create test suite for this User Story, and thanks to MTM they can simply press the *add requirements* button, choose that User Story and create a test suite linked to that user story.

 [![SNAGHTML64bbc1](https://www.codewrecks.com/blog/wp-content/uploads/2010/10/SNAGHTML64bbc1_thumb.png "SNAGHTML64bbc1")](https://www.codewrecks.com/blog/wp-content/uploads/2010/10/SNAGHTML64bbc1.png)

-* **Figure 2** *: *a Test case called â€œGestione Utentiâ€ linked to the User Story â€œGestione Utentiâ€*
+* **Figure 2** *: *a Test case called *Gestione Utenti* linked to the User Story *Gestione Utenti**

 The main advantage is that the association is managed by TFS, that automatically list each test case of this test suite as belonging to the corresponding User Story.
 The tester team add two Test Case to the Suite, and then all developers can look at them in Visual Studio.

 [![SNAGHTML660ff9](https://www.codewrecks.com/blog/wp-content/uploads/2010/10/SNAGHTML660ff9_thumb.png "SNAGHTML660ff9")](https://www.codewrecks.com/blog/wp-content/uploads/2010/10/SNAGHTML660ff9.png)

-* ***Figure 3***: In visual studio you can see all test case that are â€œtestingâ€ this user story*
+* ***Figure 3***: In visual studio you can see all test case that are *testing* this user story*

 This is the key in ALM:  **traceability**.
 Now you can easily understand what are the test cases related to the user story, and technical project manager can verify that all the tasks of the User Story are enough to satisfy test cases.
-Sometimes this helps a lot in discovering â€œhidden requirementsâ€, suppose that the technical lead see a test case that states
+Sometimes this helps a lot in discovering *hidden requirements*, suppose that the technical lead see a test case that states

 1) open the web page